LucasZeD/ParallelComputing/README.md

 | 1 | 4 | time |
 | 2 | 2 | time |
 | 4 | 0 | time |

-- Create a readme.txt file with compilation and execution instructions as well as explanation of the application.

 ## Tasks
 All tasks are compelted in C using linux GCC compiler, and each .c file includes code execution times.